-Another cause of infertility is Asherman’s Syndrome; this is where the cavity of the uterus develops scar tissue (adhesions). ilaya is able to treat some cases of Asherman’s with a therapy based on adult stem cells from the woman’s body; for more information, please see here.
+Another cause of infertility is Asherman’s Syndrome; this is where the cavity of the uterus develops scar tissue (adhesions). ilaya is able to treat some cases of Asherman’s with a therapy based on adult stem cells from the woman’s body.

 The following list doesn’t include all of the issues to consider, but it will provide a good starting point for discussion and a basis for further inquiries with a qualified fertility specialist.

 Advantages of IVF

 - The fundamental advantage of IVF is that it allows a couple to have their own biological child, rather than using a donated egg or sperm.

 - IVF has been around for a long time: the first successful birth happened four decades ago, in 1978.
 IVF has a long, safe track record and has been continually refined over the years by medical professionals around the globe.
 It’s more successful than other assisted-reproduction techniques.

 - In addition to being useful in cases of infertility related to the Fallopian tubes, IVF is also indicated in cases of unexplained infertility, or if there are minor problems with the man’s sperm.

 - The procedure allows couples the option to screen embryos for hereditary disease or chromosomal problems if they wish to do so.